Steve-hub49/ETL-Project/README.md

 Convert Kaggle .csv into pandas df.
 Clean to have data that will match the SQL table.
 Filter to allow ranking of books based on rating scores.
 Run API to gather information based on book titles in .csv and put in DF.
 Establish postgres connection and add data into previously created tables.
-Type of Database: Relational database
+Type of Database: Relational database.

 ### Final Tables to be Used:
 Kaggle .csv table: top_100_books.csv (Amazon)